Shopify/active_utils/README.md

 * RequiresParameters - helper method to ensure the required parameters are passed in
 * Utils - common utils such as uid generator
 * Validateable - module used for making models validateable
+* NetworkConnectionRetries - module for retrying network connections when connection errors occur